superelement/template-tango/README.md

 		pages: [{ backEnd: "DashboardPage/Home", frontEnd: "Dashboard/tmpl/Index" }],
 		modules: [{ backEnd: "AppNav/Index", frontEnd: "TopNav/tmpl/TopNav" }]
 	}
-}, function() {
+	//, skipBCConfirm: true // use this to skip the first question asking you if you have Beyond Compare installed }, function() {
 	console.log("Now do other stuff for your production build");
 })